-This page is based on a contribution from Jonathan Hillier, with further information from Ralph Wiggum, Paul Fletcher and Dwight J Stockham.
+This page is based on a contribution from Jonathan Hillier, with further information from Ralph Wiggum, Paul Fletcher, Dwight J Stockham and Ida A Spence.

-This game is played mainly in Canada, and seems to have originated there in the 1960's or earlier.
-It is normally thought of as a simulation of Hockey as a card game for two players, one representing each team.
-The play mechanism is quite similar to that of the Turkish game Pishti and even more similar to the French Canadian game Mitaines, to which it may well be related.
-So on this site Hockey has been placed with those games in the "fishing group" - games where cards from hand are used to capture matching cards from the table.
-In Hockey, points are scored by matching the card played by your opponent to create a "breakaway" and then also matching the opponent's following play to score.
+This is a game for just two players, one representing each team.
+The play mechanism is, perhaps coincidentally, quite similar to that of the Turkish game Pishti and the French Canadian game Mitaines, so on this site Hockey has been placed with those games in the "fishing group" - games where cards from hand are used to capture matching cards from the table.
+In Hockey, points are scored by matching the card played by your opponent to create a "breakaway" (also known as "clearing the ice") and then also matching the opponent's following play to score.
 These points are known as "goals" and the object is of course to score more goals than your opponent.

 Hockey is a game for two players only, using a standard 52-card deck with no jokers.